Dramatic aurora seen across the UK

 A dramatic auroral display blanketed much of the UK last night, visible as far south as Essex, Oxfordshire and Gloucestershire.

-Those lucky enough to see the dramatic apparition reported a dynamic display of red auroral rays with green arcs and patches.
+Those lucky enough to see last night's dramatic auroral apparition reported a dynamic display of red auroral rays with green arcs and patches.
 Further north, closer to the Arctic circle where auroral activity is more intense, the night skies hosted higher levels of activity.

 "When we were watching the Sun on the 25 February we saw that a large and fast eruption leapt from the Sun's atmosphere and the models predicted that we would probably get a glancing blow from this eruption."

 The eruption on 25 February was a coronal mass ejection and an after effect of an X4.9-class solar flare.

 Travelling the 150 million km between the Earth and the Sun in just two days, the charged particles in the eruption became trapped in Earth's magnetic field.